 Engineering Associates – Chartered Engineering Associate (CEngA).

-Once Chartered Membership has been obtained, you must:
+Once Chartered Status has been obtained, you must:

 - Meet ongoing Continuing Professional Development (CPD) and practice requirements